Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/data-models.md

 See the [Multiple Objects](multiple-objects.md) topic for more information.

-## Clearing the DataObject Property When Done With PropertyGrid
+## Clearing the DataObject Property When Done with PropertyGrid

 When the property grid is attached to data objects, it monitors their properties with property value change events so that it can update itself when any changes are detected.
 The property grid internals use weak event handlers for these notifications to minimize any memory leaks.
 That being said, memory can start to build up in certain scenarios if multiple instances of property grid controls are used without properly clearing out the data objects when the property grid control instances are no longer needed.